UCL/TDMS/README.md

 ## How to run

 You can run TDMS either directly or from a MATLAB script.
-For beginners, we recommend starting with the demonstration MATLAB script. which you can find in the `examples/arc_01` directory.
+For beginners, we recommend starting with the demonstration MATLAB script, which you can find in the `examples/arc_01` directory.
 Move into this directory, launch MATLAB, and run the MATLAB script [`run_pstd_bscan.m`](https://github.com/UCL/TDMS/blob/main/examples/arc_01/run_pstd_bscan.m).
 This script will generate the input to TDMS, run TDMS, and display sample output.